nomomon/inversive-geometry/README.md

-# Geometrical Inversion in React.js
+# Inversive Geometry on images in React.js

 _Node.js, React_

 ## Description

-This is a simple React.js app that demonstrates the [geometrical inversion](https://en.wikipedia.org/wiki/Inversive_geometry) of a point in a circle.
+This is a simple React.js app that demonstrates the [inversive geometry](https://en.wikipedia.org/wiki/Inversive_geometry) of a point in a circle.
 The app is built using React and Node.js.

 It works by transforming the plane (image) accoring to the following rule: